 Recent evolution of income and taxable bases

 On Monday, 11 September, the Monthly Tax Collection Reports corresponding to July was published.
 This month's data is relevant because it is one of the highest collections in the year (the second after October).
-In July, in addition to the monthly returns, the returns of SMEs for the second quarter and the first payment of the PIT payable are presented.
+In addition to the monthly declarations, in July the different declarations of the SMEs for the second quarter are presented and the first installment of the quota to be paid for the annual declaration of the PIT.
 Together with the report and the habitual series of income, the file of accrued taxes, rates and tax bases is also published in these months with quarterly returns (Tax Agency: Monthly Tax Collection Reports).
 This allows analysing the collections in further depth.

 The tax revenue surged by 3.9% in the January-July period.
 When correcting, among other elements, the different pace of refunds in 2022 and 2023, the revenue for the same period in homogeneous terms grew 5.2%.
 Meanwhile, in the first half of the year the aggregate gross tax base of the main taxes increased by 7.4%.